-But what was even more exciting is the ease with which you can now doodle and scribble down notes.
-The ability to see what I was working on made the device feel significantly more portable and, with the addition of Lenovo’s MyScript software, I was able to easily crop photos, scribble notes on PDFs, and edit documents using the Wacom-powered digital pen.
+What’s even more exciting is the ease of which you can now doodle and scribble down notes.
+Being able to see what I was working on made the device feel significantly more portable and with the addition of Lenovo’s MyScript software, I was able to easily crop photos, scribble notes on PDFs, and edit documents using the Wacom-powered digital pen.

 The experience was further aided by the new screen’s slightly textured finish, which gives the feeling of drawing on paper.
 Taking notes during press sessions and interviews on the Yoga Book C930’s e-Ink screen was a significantly more comfortable and intuitive writing experience than it was on the iPad Pro and Surface Go.

-The typing experience has also been improved.
 Improvements to AI mean that it should be better at autocorrecting and spotting mistypes.
-Updates have also been made to improve haptic and audio feedback when you hit a key, and you can now pick between over 160 different layouts.
+Updates have also been made to improve haptic and audio feedback when you hit a key, while you can now pick between over 160 different keyboard layouts.

 Related: Best laptops

-This is a shame, since Lenovo has updated the Yoga Book C930’s CPU to a newer, more powerful Core i5-7Y54.
-On paper, this makes it capable of moderately sized digital painting and photo editing projects.
-This is a big deal, since the original Yoga Book’s underpowered Atom CPU was a key issue, particularly on the Windows 10 version.
+These specs should ensure the Core i5 version I tested is capable of moderately sized digital painting and photo editing projects.
+This is a big deal as the original Yoga Book’s underpowered Atom CPU was a key issue, particularly on the Windows 10 version.